 So what is an empirical research article?
 What does empirical research entail?
 What are good examples of empirical research topics?
 These are common questions most students find themselves asking whenever a research paper instructs them to read and analyze empirical articles or evidence to answer a particular question.
-Such questions also arise when it comes to graduation papers and many students just ask writing services to help.
+Such questions also arise when it comes to graduation papers and many students just ask writers to help.
 If this points out your current dilemma, then you are in good company because below is a well-detailed guide on all you need to know about empirical research.

 Definition of Empirical Research